eclipse-sensinact/org.eclipse.sensinact.gateway/docs/source/filters/ResourceSelector.md

 A filter can easily be created from a Resource Selector using the `ResourceSelectorFilterFactory` service.
 This service can take a single Resource Selector and turn it into an `ICriterion`, or combine many Resource Selectors into a single `ICriterion` using an `OR` semantic.

-### Limitations of Resource Selectors

-Resource selectors are designed to efficiently select and subscribe to single resource values, and are not well suited to more complex `AND` scenarios, particularly when subscribing.

-If you need your selection tests to be based on the values of multiple resources simultaneously then you are probably best using a different filter type, or rethinking your filter so that it can be expressed more simply.
+The `ResourceSelectorFilterFactory` service also integrates with the sensiNact Filter parser runtime, allowing JSON serialized resource selectors to be handled natively.
+The filter name used for this parser is `resource.selector`

+## Provider Selections

+The `providers` property of a Resource Selector contains one or more Provider Selections which determine the providers that will be selected.
+If multiple selections are provided then these are combined using an `OR` semantic.
+Each provider selection may restrict the `modelUri`, `model`, `provider`, and `location` of the provider, as well as defining zero or more Resource Selections to identify the resources that should be used to further filter the provider list, and then returned for each selected provider.

+## Additional Resources

+The `resources` property of a Resource Selector contains zero or more Resource Selections which are used to define additional resources that should be included in any selected providers.
+These do not form part of any filtering, and so must not contain any Value Selections, and are purely additive when selecting data to return for already selected providers.

+## Resource Selections

+Resource Selections provide the ability to identify resources that should be returned, and optionally to restrict the set of returned providers based on the value of the resource.
+The `service` and `resource` properties are used to select the resource(s) that should be included with the selected provider, while the `value` property defines zero or more Value Selections that can be used to exclude providers from the set selected by the Resource Selector.

 ## Selections

-A selection is the simplest part of a resource selector, and applies to the `model`, `provider`, `service` and `resource` properties.
+A selection is the simplest part of a resource selector, and applies to the `modelUri`, `model`, `provider`, `service` and `resource` properties.
 Each of these properties corresponds to a component of the full *name* of the resource, for example the provider name or the service name.

 ```json
 {